CubeVic/My_notes/docs/Courses/Udemy/Complete Tensorflow 2 and Keras Deep Learning Bootcamp/Pandas Crash course.md

 #### Threshold

-We can set a threshold for each column or row, if the row or column has equal or more of specific number of NA
+We can set a threshold for each column or row, if the row or column has equal or more of specific number of non-NaN

 ```python
 df.dropna(thresh=2)